JohannesFleischer/senior-movie-selector/README.md

 ## Start

 The [Production](#production) and [Development](#development) sections include informations to manually install the project.
 If you want to use a raspberry pi to host the project there is also a [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) role in this repository that you can use to install the project and setup a auto start.
-You can fin more information [here](#information-about-hosting-on-a-pi)
+You can find more information [here](#information-about-hosting-on-a-pi)

 ### Production